Southern Privet Hawk Moth

 (Photo: courtesy of Tom and David Sleep, Brisbane, Queensland)

-Initially this caterpillar is green with a strong nearly straight horn on its tail pointing backwards.
+Initially this caterpillar is green with a nearly straight horn on its tail pointing backwards.

 The caterpillar is an agricultural pest on

 but is perhaps most often found in suburbia on

-It has also been found on plants of other families, such as :
+It has also been found on common garden plants of other families, such as :

 As it matures, it becomes voracious, being observed to eat at least 28 leaves from the small-leaved privet tree a day.
 The caterpillar grows to a length of about 8 cms.

 When the caterpillar is fully grown, it leaves the food plant and walks up to 20 metres to pupate under the soil to a depth of up to 15 cms.
 The pupa is brown with a separate compartment loop under the head, in which the haustellum develops.
 The pupa can have a length up to 5 cms.

-The adult moth has long narrow forewings which are a boring grey colour, with a darker grey wavy pattern.
-Unlike other Psilogramma species, there is no white dot near the middle of each forewing.
+The adult moth has long narrow forewings which are a boring grey colour, with a variable darker grey pattern.
+Unlike other Psilogramma species, there is no obvious white dot near the middle of each forewing.
 The hindwings are dark grey, each with a pale area containing a wavy black line at the tornus.
 The thorax is grey outlined in black.
 The abdomen is pale grey with dark sides, and a dark dorsal line.
 The wingspan is can be over 10 cms.

-The underside is brown a series of with dark submarginal bands.
+The underside is brown with a series of with dark submarginal bands.
 The moth typically rests with the tip of the abdomen curled under the body.
 The male can make a hissing sound by rubbing parts of its body together.

-The eggs are spherical and off-white, and laid singly on the underside of a leaf of a foodplant.
+The eggs are spherical and initially pale green, and laid singly on the underside of a leaf of a foodplant.
+They have a diameter of about 2 mm.

 The species occurs in